mithril-security/bastionlab/docs/docs/tutorials/installation.md

 ### From PyPI

-For testing purposes only, BastionLab server can be installed using our pip package.
+For **testing purposes only**, BastionLab server can be installed using our pip package.

-This package is meant to quickly setup a running instance of the server and is particularly useful in colab notebooks.
+> ⚠️ This package is meant to quickly setup a running instance of the server and is particularly useful in colab notebooks.
+It does not provide any mean to configure the server which makes certain features impossible to use (like [authentication](../../../docs/tutorials/authentication/)).
-The package does not provide any mean to configure the server which makes certain features impossible to use (e.g. authentication).
+>
-For production, please use the Docker image or install the server from source.
+> **For production, please use the Docker image or install the server from source.**

 ```bash
 pip install bastionlab-server